Alexei Toliopoulos meets Peter Jackson, Sir Richard Taylor, David Wenham & David Wenham

 So we had a miniature Gallipoli.
 Sorry, Alexi.

-Good boy.
+But boys.
 I think it's beautiful.

+Yeah.
 Speaking of movies.

 Yeah.
 Have you seen War of the World starring Ice Cube?

 I watched a clip from it this morning.
 I watched a clip from it this morning.

 Ice Cube, one of my favorite actors.
 Incredible.

 Love Ice Cube, Doughboy himself from Boys in the Hood.

+that we should all watch that film for you.
 I will hopefully have watched it by the time this comes out.

 I've watched it three times.
 You've watched it three times.
-I really like it.

 Is the Amazon delivery as amazing in the context of the film as the scene itself?
 Phenomenal.
 I did see it.